taiki-e/cargo-llvm-cov/README.md

             Build artifacts in release mode, with optimizations

         --profile <PROFILE-NAME>
+            Nextest profile to use

+        --config-file <PATH>
+            Path to the Nextest config file [default: workspace-root/.config/nextest.toml]

+        --cargo-profile <PROFILE-NAME>
-            Build artifacts with the specified profile
+            Build artifacts with the specified cargo profile

     -F, --features <FEATURES>
             Space or comma separated list of features to activate